 Dissertation

 A dissertation showing the ability to conduct independent research and skill in organization, writing, and presentation must be prepared on a topic in health education and promotion.
 It must constitute an original contribution to knowledge.
 Early in the process, the subject of the dissertation must be approved by the dissertation committee and by the Dean of the Graduate School.
 The doctoral dissertation is designed to provide students with a significant research experience.
 Students may choose from 2 formats to conduct a dissertation: the typical 5-chapter format and the article-style dissertation format.
-Refer to the following documents contained in this policy guide: Guidelines for the Article-Style Dissertation Format.
 The Dissertation Chair and committee members will assist the student in selecting a format.

 Article-Style Dissertations

 At the doctoral level, "article-style” dissertations are unified works that include several distinct but closely related research or creative activity studies, each of which is of publishable quality.
 This approach is intended for doctoral students whose dissertation will consist of a number of related manuscripts or articles that represent independent research or creative activity.
-This option is available to students enrolled in the PhD Program in Health Education and Promotion.
+This option is strongly encouraged for students enrolled in the PhD Program in Health Education and Promotion.

 In Article-style dissertations, there will be: